Copyright in Business: Latest Regulations, Laws, and Protection

 Disney is one good example of companies implementing their ownership through copyright, with numerous copyright cases, including character names, images, and graphic designs.
 In reality, all of the friendly characters we remember as the faces of our childhood are intellectual properties, and there have been disputes over ownership of some of them, with Disney suing or being sued.

 In 1989, Disney filed a legal suit regarding three day-care centers putting up life-sized pictures of Disney cartoon characters.
-The company’s lawyers argued that using these pictures gave the impression that the day-cares were sponsored by Disney and claimed that such utilization was an infringement of Disney’s copyright and could not be justified as fair use.
+The company’s lawyers argued that using these pictures gave the impression that the day-cares were sponsored by Disney and claimed that such utilisation was an infringement of Disney’s copyright and could not be justified as fair use.

-Final Words
+Final words

 If you are a business owner in need of help, our lawyers at LegaMart can answer your questions and help you make the right decisions.